HidekazuISHIDA/NT-proBNP_to_DSS/README.md

   --model model/model.pkl \
   --output dss_rules.json
 ```
-Generates a machine‑readable rule file for DSS or other middleware.
+Generates a machine-readable rule file for DSS or other middleware (platform mapping may require local validation).

 ---

 ## 7. Data availability & privacy

-Clinical data (19,889 derivation encounters and 14,903 temporal validation encounters) were analyzed under IRB approval (Gifu University Ethics No. 2022‑086) and cannot be released publicly.
+Clinical data (19,889 derivation encounters; 14,903 temporal validation encounters) were analyzed under IRB approval (Gifu University Ethics No. 2022-086) and cannot be released publicly.
-A small synthetic dataset (data/sample_data.csv) with the same schema is provided so that all scripts run end‑to‑end.
-Additional de‑identified data may be available upon reasonable request and ethics approval.
+A small synthetic dataset (data/sample_data.csv) with the same schema is provided so that all scripts run end-to-end.
+Additional de-identified data may be available upon reasonable request and ethics approval.

 ---

-## 8. Code availability
+## 8. Code availability & reproducibility

 All custom code for preprocessing, model training, evaluation, and DSS rule export is included here under the MIT License.
-The manuscript version is tagged v1.0.0.
+The manuscripted version is tagged v1.0.0.
+To cite a specific revision, include the Git commit hash (e.g., git rev-parse --short HEAD).

 ---